lachieh/tambo-strudel/src/strudel/lib/prompt.md

 - `._waveform()` - Audio waveform (time domain)
 - `._spectrum()` - Frequency spectrum (great for filters / timbre)

 Suggest these when appropriate (e.g. "want to see the pattern?
 I can add a piano roll"), and add them directly when the user asks.
-The `VisualizationVisibilityToggle` UI component should only show/hide visualizations; it should not be used to add/remove visualization calls.
+The visualization visibility toggle UI should only show/hide visualizations; it should not be used to add/remove visualization calls.

 ## Sound Discovery